 Watch for red flags like rushed deposits or no viewings.
 Book verified student accommodation near London with UniAcco and avoid last-minute scams.

-2. Check if the landlords are registered, if this applies in your area
+- Check if the landlords are registered:

-3. Confirm the deposit protection scheme
+- Confirm the deposit protection scheme:

-In England and Wales, deposits must be protected in a government-approved scheme.
-If they can’t explain this clearly, pause.
+In England and Wales, deposits must be protected in a government-approved scheme; if they can’t explain this clearly, pause.
 Many student accommodation scams skip this step entirely.

-4. Reverse image search the property photos
+- Reverse image search the property photos:

 Upload the images to Google.
 If they show up on multiple unrelated listings, it could be a cloned ad, which is a common trick in student accommodation scams.

-5. Check the agency on Companies House
+- Check the agency on Companies House:

 If the agency is a registered UK company, it will show up on the official Companies House website.
 If you can’t find it, be careful.

-6. Cross-check the address
+- Cross-check the address:

 Check the address on Google Maps and your university’s housing pages.
 Make sure the building is real and matches the listing.

-7. Book Via UniAcco:
+- Book Via UniAcco:

 The Internet has a thousand private student accommodation websites, but how can one trust them all?
-If the website doesn’t give the real-time information, or doesn’t list verified properties and isn’t registered, then it’s a queue for you to recognise a scam.
+If the website doesn’t give real-time information, or doesn’t list verified properties and isn’t registered, then it’s a cue for you to recognise a scam.
 Because all properties at UniAcco are verified, we offer 24/7 support, so even if you have any hesitation, you can call us at 2 in the morning and get the resource.
 To avoid any kinds of student accommodation scams, book through UniAcco.

 Safe Platforms to Book Student Housing